 In Ontario, The Ultra-Low Overnight (ULO) price plan is a third option for electricity consumers, along with the Time-of-Use (TOU) and Tiered plans.
 The ULO plan was created in response to the increasing popularity of electric vehicles (EVs).

-As of May 1, 2023, Toronto Hydro, London Hydro, Centre Wellington Hydro, Hearst Power, Renfrew Hydro, Wasaga Distribution, and Sioux Lookout Hydro will offer the ULO option.
-By November 1, 2023, all utility services must offer the ULO plan to customers.
+Toronto Hydro, London Hydro, Centre Wellington Hydro, Hearst Power, Renfrew Hydro, Wasaga Distribution, and Sioux Lookout Hydro started offering the ULO option by May 2023.
+By November 1, 2023, all utility services offered the ULO plan to customers.

 How the rates are determined